Senior Research Chemist for Jet Ice

 In 1912 two important events happened that involved ice.
 First, a boat called the Titanic hit a rather large chunk of the stuff, and second, Gilbert Adamson was born, a man who would go on to develop methods of improving man-made ice.

 Born and raised in Ottawa, Gil graduated from Glebe Collegiate at the age of 16.
 Anxious to continue his studies but unable to afford university quite yet, young Gil took a job with the E.B.
 Eddy Pulp and Paper Company, first working in their laboratory and then posted to their water filtration plant.
-According to Gil, while this period served well to build up his knowledge of the fundamentals of water treatment it did little to build up his bank account.
-“I was spending all my dough on girls.
-And cars.
-And did I mention girls?”
-Finally, “in a fit of common sense” Gil requested a transfer to the company’s pulpwood operations in the remote forests of Northern Quebec where he knew there would be nothing to do with his money but save it.
-“The only females up there were moose, and by the time I arrived, the good-looking ones were already spoken for.”
+According to Gil, this period served well to build up his knowledge of the fundamentals of water treatment.
+Gil later requested a transfer to the company’s pulpwood operations in the remote forests of Northern Quebec.
 Eventually, Gil had put aside enough money to attend the University of Maine, a school he had chosen for its courses in pulp and paper technology.
 When he later returned to Ottawa, as a chemical engineer, Gil expected to go back to work with E.B.
 Eddy but instead ended up taking a job with the General Electric Company in their air-conditioning division.

 When the war broke out, in 1939, Gil was transferred to General Electric’s Toronto office where his principal activity entailed selling alkyd resin to the paint industry with particular attention to the production of wartime naval paints.
 Three years later, in 1942, Gil married Gwendolyn Hyndman, another Ottawa native, and together they moved into the Toronto neighborhood of Leaside.
 In 1945, after the war was over, Gil left G.E. to accept a position with the Rohm and Haas Chemical Company.
 First posted to their research lab in Philadelphia, Gil soon returned to Toronto to help the company set up a new plant in the city’s east end.
 Here, Gil remained until his retirement from Rohm and Haas in 1977 at the age of sixty-five.